Proposals to improve access to health services in Rutland where treatment is needed on the same day

 About the Public Consultation

-The NHS in Leicester, Leicestershire and Rutland (LLR) is inviting people to have their say on proposals to improve healthcare services in Rutland.
+The NHS in Leicester, Leicestershire and Rutland (LLR) is invited people to have their say on proposals to improve healthcare services in Rutland.

 The proposals would improve services for people by bringing together two existing local services – the Minor Injuries Unit and the Urgent Care Centre, creating a Minor Illness Service which would be open 7 days a week in Rutland Memorial Hospital.